Philosophy Of Humanism

 Leigh J McCloskey

-Because you know, Francis Bacon in 1620 publishes Novum Organum, you know, toward the New World.1 And you see there’s a frontispiece with a sailing ship moving through the pillars of Hercules, and it’s essentially saying we set sail now toward a new world, toward a way of thinking that will throw off the old.
+Because Francis Bacon in 1620 publishes Novum Organum toward the New World.1 And you see there’s a frontispiece with a sailing ship moving through the pillars of Hercules, and it’s essentially saying we set sail now toward a new world, toward a way of thinking that will throw off the old.
 And he’s really anti teleology, meaning he’s saying that no longer will we look at things in a type of synthesizing way, but we will look at them separately.
-We will not find in a sense of cohesive overriding narrative, a bit with even post modernism, you know, takes to the nth degree now.
+We will not find in a sense of cohesive overriding narrative, a bit with even post modernism takes to the nth degree now.

 But it’s the sense that we must separate ourselves from having, let’s say, Kircher or Fludd.
 They have a pervasive, Hermetic, philosophical basis.
 As a matter of fact, Fludd will argue for geocentricity, not because he’s ignorant of the fact that the earth revolves around the sun, but he’s speaking at that time to Johannes Kepler and they’re writing back and forth.
 He’s saying your three laws of planetary motion are going to essentially establish, within the psyche of the human being, a sense that it is about time and space and distance between things, and by moving our sense of center off of the earth in a sense ourselves as the prime instrument of our own experience, like the center of the wheel.2